-The number of COVID-19 cases reported as hospitalised has decreased in both adults and children (Figure 14).
+The number of COVID-19 cases reported as hospitalised in the past week decreased among adults and increased among children (Figure 14).

 Figure 14.
 Number of notified COVID-19 cases hospitalised in WA by week, 2020 to 2022 YTD

 Note: Data source: WANIDD.
 A child is defined as less than 18 years of age.